matt2ology/obsidian-technical-notes/kindle-highlights/Forrester_et_al-How to Build Android Apps with Kotlin.md

 1 - Switch tabs to the MainActivity class.
 From the main project window, it’s located at app | java | com | example | myapplication.

 2 - Change `setContentView(R.layout.activity_main)` to `setContentView(webView)`

 ---

+Kotlin has type inference, so it will infer the type if possible.
+So, specifying the type explicitly with val webView: WebView = WebView(this) is not necessary. — location: [849](kindle://book?action=open&asin=B0BVZX4JHS&location=849) ^ref-32971

+- In Kotlin, the language is designed to be expressive and concise.
+The type inference mechanism in Kotlin is quite powerful, allowing the compiler to often deduce the type of a variable or expression without requiring explicit type annotations.
+This helps reduce boilerplate code and makes the codebase more readable.

+When you provide an explicit type for a variable or a function return type, and it's redundant (meaning the compiler can infer it without the explicit annotation), Kotlin considers it as unnecessary verbosity.
+The Kotlin philosophy encourages developers to write code that is clear and concise without unnecessary redundancy.

+---

+It lists all the components and permissions your app uses. — location: [873](kindle://book?action=open&asin=B0BVZX4JHS&location=873) ^ref-44526

+- The Android Manifest

+---